singhshobhit2222/web/README.md

 # web
-A website based on css and html which could be used as a simple web project and to be able to learn and code accordingly
+A website based on css and html which could be used as a simple web project and to be able to learn and code accordingly.

+It also contains different template designs in pdf formats.